melindadevins/ai-loan-analysis/README.md

 # Loan Analysis Using AI

+#### Data Source

+This is the HMDA public mortgage loan data for New York 2015.
+Source Url: https://www.consumerfinance.gov/data-research/hmda/explore

+The Home Mortgage Disclosure Act (or HMDA, pronounced HUM-duh) is a United States federal law that requires certain financial institutions to provide mortgage data to the public.
+Congress enacted HMDA in 1975.

 #### ai-loan-analysis

 Analyze loan applications, and predict approval rate using machine learning and deep learning algorithms